 Advice for Uploaders

-The link below gives more documentation on the submission process and also provides some C++ code to convert .txt files to .yaml files.
+The link below gives more older documentation on the submission process and also provides some C++ code to convert .txt files to .yaml files.

 Advice for Reviewers

 The HEPData review system is completely self contained.
 You can have discussions about each data table and its associated plot, as well as approve or reject a data table directly from the interface, which can be accessed by clicking the speech bubble to the right of each data table (provided review privileges have been granted).

 The data tables have interactive plots automatically generated given particular data types, so you can also visually query the data to find mistakes in the table.